Erie Street Cemetery in Haunted Ohio

 4. The Pioneers’ Monument: Some have reported strange occurrences near the Pioneers’ Monument, a structure erected in 1880 to honor some of the earliest settlers buried in the cemetery.
 Undefined voices, a lingering feeling of sadness or unease, and even gentle tugging on clothing have been reported by numerous visitors in this area.

-Related Haunted Stories: Blanchard Cemetery
+Related Haunted Stories: Mount Moriah Cemetery

 While stories about haunted places often rely on personal experiences and hearsay, these accounts swirl around Erie Street Cemetery, giving it a reputation as a paranormal hotspot.
 Still, it’s always worth remembering that what one person may interpret as a ‘haunting’ could well be explainable by other natural or psychological phenomena.